sunnatTuychiyev/Mazzaly_backend/README.md

 are captured even if the API uses slightly different labels.
 Remote images are downloaded and stored in the `MEDIA_ROOT` directory so they can be served by Django.
+Recipes include optional nutrition fields for calories (kcal) and macronutrients in grams.
+These values are editable through the admin panel and returned by the API.
 If you import from a local JSON file, image paths can also point to files on disk relative to that JSON file.
 The recipe description is derived from the summary text with HTML stripped so it